TARGENE/targene-pipeline/docs/src/tmle.md

 - `E[Y|T, W, C]`: The mean outcome given the treatment, confounders and extra covariates.
 It is commonly denoted by `Q` in the Targeted Learning litterature.
 - `p(T|W)`: The propensity score.
 It is commonly denoted by `G` in the Targeted Learning litterature.

 The estimator configuration file describes the TMLE specification for the estimation of the parameters defined in the previous section.
-In order to provide maximum flexibility, this is provided as a plain [Julia](https://julialang.org/) file via the `ESTIMATORFILE` parameter.
+In order to provide maximum flexibility, this is provided as a plain [Julia](https://julialang.org/) file via the `ESTIMATOR_FILE` parameter.

 ### Description of the file